graeme-winter/dials_tutorials/ccp4-workshop-2023/processing_in_detail.md

 ## Bravais Lattice Determination (optional!)

 Once you have indexed the data you may optionally attempt to infer the correct Bravais lattice and assign this to constrain the unit cell in subsequent processing.
 If, for example, the unit cell from indexing has all three angles close to 90° and two unit cell lengths with very similar values you could guess that the unit cell is tetragonal.
-In `dials.refine_bravais_settings` we take away the guesswork by transforming the unit cell to all possible Bravais lattices which approximately match the triclinic unit cell, and then performing some refinement - if the lattice constraints are correct then imposing them should have little impact on the deviations between the observed and calculated reflection positions (known as the R.M.S. deviations).
+In `dials.refine_bravais_settings` we take away the guesswork by transforming the unit cell to all possible Bravais lattices which approximately match the triclinic unit cell, and then performing some refinement - if the lattice constraints are correct then imposing them should have little impact on the deviations between the observed and calculated reflection positions (known as the R.M.S.D., or Root Mean Square Deviations).
 If a lattice constraint is incorrect it will manifest as a significant increase in a deviation - however care must be taken as it can be the case that the true _symmetry_ is lower than the shape of the unit cell would indicate.

 In the general case there is little harm in skipping this step, however for information if you run